-Looking for a cool way to beat the heat of summer?
+Looking for a cool way to beat the heat of summer in Western North Carolina?
 Swimming holes in and around Asheville are the perfect answer.
-It’s easy to make a day of it, so suit up and head out to one of these natural splash spots.
+With these natural splash spots roughly an hour or less drive from Asheville, it’s easy to make a day of chilling out.
+So get ready to suit up and cool down!

 Azalea Park